Mesnage-Org/pgfinder/lib/docs/contributing.md

 ## Repository Structure

-Currently, the `pgfinder` repository is split into two major parts: in the `lib` folder is the Python library (and CLI) code that forms the heart of PGFinder.
+Currently, the `pgfinder` repository is split into two major parts: in the `lib` folder is the library (and CLI) code that forms the heart of PGFinder.
 The code in this directory is written purely in Python.
 The other half of this repository is the `pgfinder-gui` web application — this code lives in the `web` directory.
 This webapp is written using [SvelteKit](https://kit.svelte.dev/) and simply wraps PGFinder into a presentable package and passes user inputs to the `pgfinder` Python package
 (running in the client's browser via WebAssembly / Pyodide).

-As these two halves of the applicaton of written using different languages and frameworks, you'll need different tools to contribute to each of them!
+As these two halves of the applicaton are written using different languages and frameworks, you'll need different tools to contribute to each of them.

 ## Hacking On The `lib` Directory